Listen directly on your computer

 - Enter your password in the password field

 - Click the OK button at the bottom of the screen

 Alexander uses the ‘amazing’ PocketCasts, which in our little survey true enough was the 3rd most popular.
-And Alexander has very kindly sent instructions, along with the reassuring comment that it’s ‘dead easy’.
+Pocket Casts does not formally support paid and password protected feeds, but some folk have managed to use it – one of them, Alexander, has very kindly sent instructions, along with the reassuring comment that it’s ‘dead easy’.

 - Go to Podcasts, hit ‘+’

 - Enter your feed URL in this format;

 Replace [username] and [password] with your credentials.